scribe-security/docs/docs/guides/securing-software-build/attesting.md

 ### Collecting evidence

 You can collect the following types of evidence from your software-building process.
-The evidence is formatted as an [in-toto](https://in-toto.io/ "in-toto") attestation and can be cryptographically signed.
+The evidence is formatted as an **[in-toto](https://in-toto.io/ "in-toto")** attestation and can be cryptographically signed.

 ### 1. SBOM

 **Step 1:** Install the Valint Plugin
-If you haven’t installed the CI plugin yet, [Install the Scribe Valint plugin in your CI system](../../reference-guide/ci-integrations/ "CI Integrations").
+If you haven’t installed the CI plugin yet, **[Install the Scribe Valint plugin in your CI system](../../reference-guide/ci-integrations/ "CI Integrations")**.

 **Step 2:** Basic Integration for SBOM Generation
 As a basic integration step, generate an SBOM from the final built artifact such as a docker image.
 Use the following command either from the command line or in your build script immediately after the artifact is built: